Frequently Asked Questions about Disability Support Services at De Anza College

 5. How do I find out if I have a learning disability?

 Attend one of the Information Meetings about programs and services for students with disabilities at De Anza .
 If, after attending the meeting, you would like to enroll in the learning disability assessment class, you will be contacted as soon as an appointment is available.
 If you would like to have a private assessment, we can refer you to other outside resources.

-Yes, an assessment is only available to registered De Anza students.
+Yes, an assessment is only available to registered De Anza College students.

 Attend one of the special Information Meetings planned for high school transition students and their families.
-DSS and EDC have special tips and strategies to help you prepare for your first quarter at De Anza College.
+DSS and Learning Disabilities Support have special tips and strategies to help you prepare for your first quarter at De Anza College.